2023 Feast Of Tabernacles in Southeastern Michigan

 All who are interested in attending are encouraged to contact the church office at (810) 395-1777 or email the pastor at email@example.com

-We need to know if you plan to attend so we can be prepared to receive those who are committed to attending.
-Walk-ins may or may not be accommodated, depending upon availability and circumstance.
+We appreciate letting us know if you plan to attend so we can be prepared to receive those who are committed to attending.
+Walk-ins will be accommodated depending upon availability and circumstance.